 Doug Hoekstra – Blooming Roses – The title cut has some spark and fire, but most of the other cuts gets lost in the lachrymose.
 I think that’s his career in a nutshell.

 Mary Hopkin – Post Card – Thanks (I assume) to Apple being Apple (records that is), her albums are the only thing streaming, and not the collections that have the hits (her big hits except for “Those Were the Days” weren’t on her albums).
+“Goodbye” is a bonus cut here, but there’s nothing really of import or distinction.
 There’s not enough interest for me in her folky wanderings without the appealing hits (music-hally as they are – thanks to Paul McCartney).

 The Hues Corporation – Freedom for the Stallion and Rockin’ Soul– Both contain THE hit by them (“Rock the Boat”, of course).
 The choice is what surrounds it.
 Wait, it’s not really a choice – it’s all just competent soul / R&B / disco that’s not special.